 Personality and Traits

-Agent Keyes was confident, arrogant and had high-level clearance to try and capture the Predator so the military could use its technology.
+Agent Keyes was confident, and arrogant and had high-level clearance to try and capture the Predator so the military could use its technology.
 Despite having previous encounters with Predators, Keyes still underestimated the creature’s abilities, thinking that it wouldn’t be able to see them in the slaughterhouse.

 Originally, the producers were trying to get Arnold Schwarzenegger to reprise his role as Dutch in Predator 2.
 It was rumoured Dutch was going to play a similar character to Peter Keyes but director Stephen Hopkins explained that Peter Keyes was always in the early scripts.
 As Schwarzenegger declined to take part, the character of Peter Keyes was expanded into a bigger role.

 This was Gary Busey’s first role for a few years since his motorbike accident and he had become quite angelical believing that the reason he survived was a sign.
 He was often telling stories about it on the set.